 • Feline leukemia

 - Ferret Distemper (when available and with caution)

 Canine Influenza: What You Need to Know

 Recently, canine influenza has broken out in Michigan.
 While often not fatal, this respiratory virus can cause flu-like symptoms in your pup including a cough, mild fever, and nasal discharge.
 More severe cases can cause other complications.
 Antibiotics are usually enough to reverse symptoms for a mild infection, however, preventing this illness altogether is better for your dog (and your wallet).
 Our vaccine is bivalent, meaning it protects against both strains of the virus.
-Learn more about this important vaccine by giving us a call and to schedule your dog’s vaccination appointment.
+Learn more about this important vaccine by giving us a call at (517) 332-2511 to schedule your dog’s vaccination appointment.

 Our Dog and Cat Vaccination Protocol

 Dog and cat vaccination protocol differs from one pet to the next.
 Rabies vaccine is required by law for dogs and ferrets.
 However, we highly recommend having your cat vaccinated against rabies too–even if they are indoors.
 Bats (the primary source of rabies exposure in Michigan) can easily get into your home.
 Bordetella is generally required by boarding facilities and groomers to be updated every 6 to 12 months.
 Most veterinarians will require it at least annually for any routine in-house services.